Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Acknowledgments

 {The author is indebted to his advisor Persi Diaconis for introducing him to graph-based tests and for his constant encouragement and support.
-The author thanks Riddhipratim Basu, Sourav Chatterjee, Jerry Friedman, Shirshendu Ganguly, and Susan Holmes for illuminating discussions and helpful comments.}
+The author thanks Riddhipratim Basu, Sourav Chatterjee, Jerry Friedman, Shirshendu Ganguly and Susan Holmes for illuminating discussions and helpful comments.
+The author also thanks the associate editor and the anonymous referees for their detailed and thoughtful comments, which greatly improved the quality of the paper.}

-\section{Proof of CLT Under General Alternatives}
+\section{Proof of CLT under general alternatives}

 In this section the asymptotic distribution of the two-sample test based on stabilizing geometric graphs in the Poissonized setting is derived.
 The section is organized as follows: Begin by recalling preliminaries about geometric graphs in Section \ref{sec:preliminaries}.
 In Section \ref{sec:techlemmas} a few technical lemmas are proved, which will be required to derive the asymptotic variance of the statistic \eqref{R1}.
 The consistency of these tests under general alternatives (Proposition \ref{CONSISTENT}) is given in Section \ref{sec:pfconsistency}.
 The proof of the conditionally centered CLT of the test statistic (Theorem \ref{TH:CLT_R1}) is described in Section \ref{R}.
-The CLT of the conditional mean and the proofs of Theorem \ref{CLT_R2} and Theorem \ref{TH:CLT_R} are given in Section \ref{sec:pfR2R}.
+The CLT of the conditional mean and the proofs of Proposition \ref{CLT_R2} and Theorem \ref{TH:CLT_R} are given in Section \ref{sec:pfR2R}.